-In this article, we explore psoriasis and its potential link to cancer.
+This article further explores psoriasis and its potential link to cancer.

-Researchers are debating whether it is psoriasis itself or common psoriasis treatments, such as immune-suppressing medications and UV treatments, that may increase a person’s risk of cancer.
+It is unclear whether it is psoriasis itself or common psoriasis treatments, such as immune-suppressing medications and UV treatments, that may increase a person’s risk of cancer.

 Psoriasis may be a risk factor for developing cancer, but doctors do not consider it a direct cause of cancer.
 Also, cancer cannot cause psoriasis.

-For example, psoriasis symptoms include:
+Other psoriasis symptoms can include:

 - cracked or dry skin that may bleed